zyqin19/zyqin19.github.io/_pages/about.md

 2024/07: One paper co-directed by me accepted to ACM MM'25 (CCF A).
 Congratulations to [Lu Chen](https://time.sdu.edu.cn/info/1069/2056.htm).

+2024/07：I have joined the School of Computer Science and Technology at Shandong University as a postdoctoral fellow in the Special Autonomous Category.

+2024/06: I have been awarded the PhD degree in Engineering!

 2024/05: I was recognized as the Provincial Outstanding Student of Shandong Provincial Colleges and Universities for the academic year 2023.

 2024/01: I was honored as the Outstanding Graduate of Shandong Province.